asyncworking/aw-lambda-sendemail/README.md

 If not starting this aws-ses-local service, when running the unit test, there will be an error from sendEmailHelper.test.js stating "UnknownEndpoint: Inaccessible host: 'localhost'.
 This service may not be available in the 'ap-southeast-2' region."

 ### step 4:
-Run the script for creating a lambda function, creating required SQS, S3 bucket and invoke it in localstack, which is a mocked AWS environment.
+To run the script for creating a lambda function, the AWS services SQS and S3 bucket should already be created in localstack, which can be done by the following script.

-`./lambda-localstack-test.sh`
+`./end_to_end_test/setup-localtest.sh`

 ### step 5:
 To start the function: